nodejs/node/doc/onboarding.md

 ## One week before the onboarding session

-* If the new Collaborator is not yet a member of the nodejs GitHub organization, confirm that they are using two-factor authentication.
+* If the new Collaborator is not yet a member of the nodejs GitHub organization, confirm that they are using [two-factor authentication][].
 It will not be possible to add them to the organization if they are not using two-factor authentication.
+If they cannot receive SMS messages from GitHub, try [using a TOTP mobile app][].
 * Announce the accepted nomination in a TSC meeting and in the TSC mailing list.
+* Suggest the new Collaborator install [`node-core-utils`][] and [set up the credentials][] for it.

 ## Fifteen minutes before the onboarding session

 * Prior to the onboarding session, add the new Collaborator to [the Collaborators team](https://github.com/orgs/nodejs/teams/collaborators).
+* Ask them if they want to join any subsystem teams.
+See [Who to CC for Issues][who-to-cc].

 ## Onboarding session